← All postsMarkets

 Why two prime brokers, not one

-Alpaca clears 94% of tokenized US equity volume.
+Alpaca clears ~94% of tokenized US equity volume per its own December 2025 disclosure.
 Ondo, Dinari, Backed all route through them.
 Single-broker dependency is fine for an MVP.
 It's a structural risk for the next phase.

 6 min read